In this article

 How Do You Stop Manually Matching Payments?

 You stop manually matching payments by letting software read the remittance and match cash to invoices for you, so your team only touches the exceptions.
-Automated cash application pulls remittance from bank files, emails, and portals, matches it to open invoices including split and consolidated payments, and writes the result back to your ERP.
-The payoff is reclaimed hours, accurate DSO, and a faster month-end close.
+Automated cash application pulls remittance from bank files, customer emails, and AP portals like Coupa and Ariba, matches it to open invoices including split and consolidated payments, and writes the result back to your ERP.
+The payoff is reclaimed hours, an accurate DSO, and a faster month-end close, because cash gets applied the moment it arrives rather than days later.
+For most teams the shift is less a software project and more a change in where their analysts spend their time.

 Why Is Manual Payment Matching So Costly?

 The hidden cost is unapplied cash.
-Payments that have landed but are not yet matched still show as outstanding, inflating DSO and delaying close even though the money is in the bank.
+Payments that have landed but are not yet matched still show as outstanding, which inflates DSO and delays the close even though the money is already in the bank.
+There is also a relationship cost: when matching lags, a customer who has already paid can receive a reminder or even a collections notice, which damages trust over something that was an internal data problem all along.

 What Are the Steps to Automate Cash Application?

-- Connect your bank feeds, payment processors, email, and customer portals as remittance sources.
+1. Connect your bank feeds, payment processors, email, and customer portals as remittance sources so every payment channel feeds one place.

-- Connect your ERP or accounting system so matched cash writes back automatically.
+2. Connect your ERP or accounting system, such as NetSuite or QuickBooks, so matched cash writes back automatically without re-keying.

-- Let the system match incoming payments to open invoices, including partial and consolidated payments.
+3. Let the system match incoming payments to open invoices, including partial, short-paid, and consolidated payments.

-- Route only the low-confidence exceptions to your team through a review queue.
+4. Route only the low-confidence exceptions to your team through a review queue, so people work the hard cases instead of all cases.

-- Monitor match rate and unapplied cash to confirm the backlog is shrinking.
+5. Monitor match rate and unapplied cash week over week to confirm the backlog is shrinking and stays down.

 How Does Automated Matching Compare to Manual?